 If set delivery charges apply per product and consumers have no option but to pay these charges to receive the product, the cost should be included in the stated product price (rule 3.18).
 See Groupon, 30 May 2018.

-If the delivery charges apply per order, then it is likely to be acceptable to state that these charges apply close to any stated prices, and to state the associated cost in a prominent qualification.
+Prior to the introduction of the Unfair Commercial Practices (UCP) provisions in the Digital Markets, Competition and Consumers Act 2024 (DMCCA), if charges applied per order, it was likely to be acceptable to state that charges applied close to any stated prices, and to state the associated cost in a prominent qualification.

-An ad for event tickets on the Get Me In website stated "Prices may vary from face value and exclude order & delivery fees [hyperlink] (applicable per transaction)”.
+For example, in 2018 an ad for event tickets on the Get Me In website stated "Prices may vary from face value and exclude order & delivery fees [hyperlink] (applicable per transaction)”.
 The ASA considered that the UK delivery fee could have been calculated in advance, and therefore the ad should have stated the applicable UK delivery charge alongside the ticket price.
 Because it did not, the ASA found the ad to be misleading (GETMEIN!
 Ltd, 07 March 2018).
-See also Deliveroo, 04 December 2019.

 See Compulsory costs and charges: Delivery Charges for more information.